an-dr/an-dr/README.md

 Also, you could find here libraries for embedded projects, PowerShell and python packages, and a lot of other stuff.
 I would be happy if you participate in any of my projects but mind the license

-If you are interested to know more about me welcome to my page: [Personal page of Andrei Gramakov](https://www.agramakov.me/)
+If you are interested to know more about me welcome to my page: [Personal page of Andrei Gramakov](https://www.agramakov.me/) or you can just [download my CV](cv/Andrei_Gramakov_CV.pdf) you are considering to hire me.

 ![sonic_pic](https://raw.githubusercontent.com/an-dr/an-dr/master/sonic.png)